Why don't you already know about Gameworlds?

 If you do not know that a Gameworld is a 'Gameworld', then you think it is reality.
 (It is not.)

 If you think a Gameworld is real then you behave as if you are imprisoned in the Gameworlds of society.
 (You are not.)

 You support the values of every Gameworld you play in.

 Either you consciously design each Gameworld you live in, or you are used as an unconscious pawn in someone else’s Gameworld.

 It’s not bad, being a pawn.
 Psychopaths need pawns… millions of them.

-Taking radical responsibility for consciously choosing the gameworlds you play in gives you so much freedom of movement that you become a Possibilitator, an Edgeworker, a Riftwalker.
+Taking Radical Responsibility for consciously designing, building, and inhabiting the Gameworlds you live in gives you so much freedom of movement that you become a Possibilitator, an Edgeworker, a Riftwalker, a Gameworld Builder.